TEFL Certification Programmes in Valencia and Barcelona

 Other than the Course price, what other costs must you cover?

-- You will need to pay for your return flights, medical and travel insurance, your travel card, your food costs and any other spending money.
-As living costs in Spain are reasonably low, a recommended budget of minimum 100 Euros (£72) per week will allow you to live comfortably, explore the city and socialise.
+- You will need to pay for your return flights, accommodation, medical and travel insurance, your travel card, your food costs and any other spending money.
+As living costs in Spain are reasonably low, a recommended budget of minimum 150 Euros allowing you to live comfortably, explore the city and socialise during 1 week.

 - You must ensure that you have organised your own EHIC or insurance policy for your medical insurance.
 This will cover any visits to a GP or hospital doctor; however you will have to cover any prescription and non-prescription costs.

 - As long as you are over 18, hold a valid EU or British passport, are willing to live in Valencia or Barcelona for the duration of the course, and are a proficient user of English, you can apply.
 Non EU passport holders may of course also sign up for this course but no visa support will be provided.
 We are a UK company renting out teaching space for weekends.